Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 <!-- END SNIPPET -->

-The printed result of course depends on the model.
-You should see something like this:
+The printed result of course depends on the model, but you should see something like this:
 ```txt
 data[0]: length=1024, [0.0013399124, -0.01576233, ..., 0.007843018, 0.000238657]
 data[1]: length=1024, [0.036590576, -0.0059547424, ..., 0.011405945, 0.004863739]